jepa/StudyGroup/sessions/github/README.md

 **In this session you will learn how to;**

 - Create new repositories
-- Linking repositories and R-Stdio
+- Linking repositories and R-Studio
 - Issues
 - Branches
 - Web-page